Andriichello/imperia-api/README.md

 - Run `make start` in order to start `imperia_api` container for development.
 - Run `make bash` in order to connect to the `imperia_api` container's bash.

 Swagger is used for api documentation, and it generates OpenAPI specification file, which can be accessed via `/openapi`.
 To see the UI version of the api documentation visit `/api/docs`.

+Laravel Nova is used as admin panel, which can be accessed via `/nova`.
+By default, you can to log in with `admin@email.com` and `pa$$w0rd`.